When I’m not writing about vaping, I like being outdoors.

 If you don’t have a robust tank, and don’t want to go to the expense of buying a new one, it might be worth getting a silicone vape band to go around your tank.
 These don’t offer the same protection as a steel casing, but do reduce the risk of cracks.

 Don’t forget the mod either.
 Look for a mod with a tough construction and a rubber or rubber-like finish.
 For example, the Vaporesso Gen Kit comes with a finish which is made from four layers of casing, and is both scratch and flame resistant.
+For a pod vape alternative, the Orion Q pod system by Lost Vape comes with a tough, steel construction to help it withstand drops.

 Dust-proof, shock proof, water proof